 Certification and accreditation

-Agencies must assess the risks outlined in the DNS service's System Security Certificate before they use the domain name management portal.
+Agencies must assess the risks outlined in the DNS service's security certificate before they use the domain name management portal.

-This System Security Certificate (SSC) has been prepared in accordance with the all-of-government certification process and conforms to the requirements of applicable security standards.
+This security certificate (SSC) has been prepared in accordance with the all-of-government certification process and conforms to the requirements of applicable security standards.